Learn more about what bookkeepers do and how to get started in this career.

 While it’s not always necessary to have a degree, some companies will look for candidates with coursework in accounting.

 Certifications aren’t necessary to become a bookkeeper but can signal to employers that you have the training and knowledge to meet industry standards.
-After you have a couple of years of experience, you can earn the Certified Bookkeeper designation from the American Institute of Professional Bookkeepers by passing a series of exams.
+After you have a few years of experience, you can earn the Certified Bookkeeper designation from the American Institute of Professional Bookkeepers by passing a series of exams.

 As you take courses and pursue a certification in bookkeeping, be sure to acquire skills that are essential for your bookkeeping career, as explored below: